 Memory Studies Association (MSA)

-CIMS is a member of the Memory Studies Association (MSA), an association for Memory Studies scholars as well as other professionals who are active in sites and tasks of remembrance, such as museums, memorial institutions, archives, the arts, and other areas of activity that demand reflection on the ways in which the past gets represented.
+CIMS is a member of the Memory Studies Association (MSA), an association for Memory Studies scholars as well as professionals in museums, memorial institutions, archives, the arts, and other areas of activity that demand reflection on the ways in which the past gets represented.